 corresponding elements (see 8.4.2.13, 8.4.2.38, and 8.4.2.28, respectively).
 Multiple AP Channel Report and

 Vendor Specific subelements can be included in the list of optional subelements.
+An AP Channel Report subelement containing an Operating Class with a LhsOfConcatenation Behavior Limit (as defined in Annex E) is interpreted in conjunction with following AP Channel Report elements as defined in 10.11.9.1 (Beacon Report).

 Note to reader, not for inclusion in the draft.
 The “80+ Behavior Limit” name introduced in D3.0 will prove to be limiting if we add a 160+160 mode or whatever in the future.
 So let’s preemptively rename it to LhsOfConcatenation Behavior Limit (Lhs = Left-hand-side).